mamadfrhi/MacImager/README.md

 https://user-images.githubusercontent.com/28094207/170821832-07d6917f-d81d-4b82-aec1-2fe5f815ea46.mp4

+6. `$ chmod +x /Applications/imager.app`
-6. Just restart your Mac to see the magic! 🪄
+7. Just `restart` your Mac💻 to see the magic! 🪄

+## Manual ⌨️
+These methods can be used to refresh your monitors' background images in case you don't like them.
-## Terminal 🧑🏻‍💻
+### Terminal 🧑🏻‍💻
-**Manual:** ⌨️

-Just open `Terminal` and put the following commands.
+After doing the instruction above, you can just open `Terminal` and put the following commands.

 ```
 $ cd Documents
 $ swift imager.swift
 ```
-Magic applied on your monitors! 🪄
+###App 🖥
+Just click on `imager` app in `/Applications`

 ## Contribution ✅
 **Discussion** and **pull requests** are welcomed 💖.